 The Israeli-French Satellite, VENμS, monitors vegetation on Earth using innovative propulsion and earth observation systems

-While the satellite’s designation may sound like the name of a planet, it actually is the acronym for: Vegetation and Environment monitoring on a New Micro Satellite.
+VENμS is a cooperative effort between France and Israel.
+The name of the satellite sounds like the name of the planet, but it is actually an acronym for Vegetation and Environment monitoring on a New Micro Satellite.

-The technological payload of Venμs comprises a unique electric propulsion system, which is based on Hall-Effect thrusters.
-Such an electrical propulsion system allows for minimizing the mass of hydrazine chemical propellant while achieving flexible orbital maneuvers that can be affected online, considerably extending the lifetime.
-In order to reduce the mission's risk, Venμs is also equipped with a redundant common chemical propulsion system.
+The technological payload of VENμS comprises a unique electric propulsion system, which is based on Hall-effect thrusters.
+The electric propulsion system is considerably more efficient for carrying out orbital maneuvers compared to the common chemical propulsion system.
+It has several advantages, including: minimizing the mass of the propellant, while achieving flexible orbital maneuvers that can be affected online; providing a considerably extended lifetime; and the ability to operate at lower altitudes.